commerce-operations-foundation/mcp-reference-server/docs/specification/mcp-server-spec.md

 ### Purpose

-The Universal Fulfillment System (Fulfillment) MCP Server provides a standardized interface between AI agents and fulfillment systems.
+The Order Network eXchange MCP Server provides a standardized interface between AI agents and fulfillment systems.
 This specification defines the server implementation requirements, protocol details, and operational characteristics necessary for compliant implementations.

 ### Scope

 This specification covers:

 - MCP protocol implementation for Fulfillment operations
 - Standard tool definitions for order lifecycle management
 - Error handling and recovery procedures